luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **22 October** 'The French must retain hope and especially faith in our good will without giving them definite commitments.'

 **23 October** Disraeli: no department should exceed the estimates of 1866-7.
 Stanley and Disraeli opposed expanding army despite the summer war.

 **27 October** Goltz told Thile that with Bismarck away he could not provide answers on Luxembourg.

-**30 October** Mensdorff replaced by Beust in Vienna.
+**30 October** **Mensdorff replaced by Beust in Vienna**.
 Beust had been foreign minister for Saxony, Bismarck's refusal to deal with him in negotiating peace led to his dismissal there.
 (See 22/8 for FJ motives.)
 In February 1867 he was also appointed Austrian minister-president and in June Imperial Chancellor.
 He was set on overturning Prussia's success.
 He worked to create the Dual Monarchy as he knew Austria had to sort out its internal chaos first.
 He hoped it would appeal to German liberals.
 However, the Hungarians had no interest in fighting with Prussia over Germany.
 Few in Vienna wanted another war against Prussia.
 Most thought instead that Vienna should try to profit from a war between Prussia and France.
 Beust hoped to embroil Prussia in an eastern war instead.
 Mosse: his appointment was unpopular in St Petersburg, Gorchakov complained to Buchanan that Beust would try to get an alliance with France and disturb the peace of Europe again.

-**November** Bismarck impounded all funds and properties of the Guelph dynasty.
+**November** **Bismarck impounded all funds and properties of the Guelph dynasty**.
 He then negotiated a deal with the King then living in Vienna.
 For the return of millions shipped to Britain before the war, Bismarck offered millions invested in Prussian securities (and some other properties/securities) to remain in Prussian control until Georg abdicated.
 Georg had no intention of abdicating but accepted the deal.
 The Bill went through the Landtag (with difficulty) on 18/2/1868.
 That day, Georg said publicly in Vienna that he hoped God would restore his reign and Hanoverian independence.
 Bismarck took back control of all funds and declared he would use the income to counter Guelph subversion.
 This was approved by the Landtag in February 1869.
 This created 'the reptile fund' which gave Bismarck an annual income of over a million marks to spend as he wished with no supervision.
 He used it for his espionage network, to bribe journalists and editors, help colleagues, and bribe all sorts of characters (including bishops and cardinals to help end the Kulturkampf).
 (Pflanze 2p101) Stern: Until 1872 Keudell managed the fund from the FO and Bleichröder was involved.
 All records were destroyed in 1872 (check) and most of Bleichröder's involvement is lost.

 **7 November** Revertera reported to Vienna that Russia feared an Austro-French rapprochement over Turkey.

 **9 November** Cowley to Stanley: the tension between Prussia and France will probably die down because 'either the most bloody war will be waged ... or the people will revolt against the Gov[ernment]s on account of such heavy taxation'.
 Lotus agreed about the taxation dynamic.
 The Palmerston generation was more optimistic.
 However in the course of 1867 this initial optimism was replaced by a more fatalistic attitude.
 (Otte)

 **15 November** (WAF) Benedetti returned to Berlin after his holiday and a trip to Paris.
 On 16/11 he spoke to Thile at the Foreign Office and was encouraged by their discussion.
 On 19/11 he spoke to Wilhelm and was discouraged.
 He complained to the new Austrian envoy, Karolyi's successor, Count Felix von Wimpffen, that Wilhelm was blinded by success, not frank in relations with others, he feared closer relations between Prussia and Russia, and said he wanted closer relations between France and Austria.
 Countess Marie Bismarck-Keudell (19/11): Bismarck does not intend to be disturbed further by Benedetti in whom he has lost confidence.

 **27 November** Stanley to Cowley: 'France and Germany may fight out their quarrel with little harm to us.'

 **December** Bismarck told von Wimpffen that he wanted an 'intimate understanding' with Austria, he regretted the failure of the Gablenz mission and that the two had not formed a common front against France and 'shot the deer together', and so on.

-**December** Bismarck returned to Berlin and completed his draft Constitution between 1-8 **December** (Pflanze).
-He presented his draft to Wilhelm et al on 9 December giving everybody very little time to argue before the special conference of governments on 15 **December**.
+**December** **Bismarck returned to Berlin and completed his draft Constitution between 1-8** **December** (Pflanze). **He presented his draft to Wilhelm et al on 9 December giving everybody very little time to argue before the special conference of governments on 15 December**.

----

 'Seldom in history has a constitution been so clearly the product of the thought and will of a single individual...
 He wished to repeat in the North German Confederation the basic power arrangement of the Prussian state and thereby perpetuate the conservative order in the larger political context created by Prussian conquest [and to] circumvent the collegial structure of the Prussian cabinet in order to build up his own authority as the chief minister...
 It united the forces of German nationalism and particularism, and solved the problem of uniting states of disproportionate size.
 Planned as the first stage toward small-German unity, its national features were intended to attract southern peoples and its federal ones to reassure their governments...
 The essence of the Bismarckian constitution was its perpetuation, by the use of revolutionary means, of the Prussian aristocratic-monarchical order in a century of increasingly dynamic economic and social change...
 Pressure would be met by counterpressure: the nation against the dynasties, the confederation against Prussia, Reichstag against Bundesrat, parliament against parliament, centralism against particularism, the centripetal against the centrifugal' (OP p342).